 If you’re interested in any of these specific countries mentioned in this section, keep reading because recent changes may mean that what you read elsewhere is out of date.

 The rise of visas for digital nomads and remote workers has been one positive trend that’s come out of this pandemic and the picture keeps getting better.
-Cheap countries to live in that have either implemented or announced this option include Portugal, Spain, Greece, Malta, Romania, Serbia, Montenegro, Georgia, Ecuador, Panama, and Mexico (for Canadians).
+Cheap countries to live in that have either implemented or announced this option include Portugal, Spain, Greece, Malta, Romania, Serbia, Montenegro, Georgia, Ecuador, Panama, and Hungary.

 A few of these, like Greece and Malta, are not in my book because it would take some work to get a half-price life if you’re not coming from a very expensive place like London or San Francisco.
 It could be done though in the right location within the country, one not already mobbed with expats.

-On the other hand, one place that many nomads flocked to—Mexico—is reportedly easing back on its practice of automatically giving tourists a visa on entry of 180 days upon arrival.
+One place that many nomads flocked to—Mexico—is reportedly easing back on its practice of automatically giving tourists a visa on entry of 180 days upon arrival.
 At some entry points you need to ask for that many days specifically and you may need to show a return ticket and/or have a place to stay set up already.
-Panama has eliminated one of its long-stay visa options and Malaysia has made it financially unattractive to get residency there under its My Second Home program (a moot point for most now anyway since it’s still closed).
+Panama has eliminated one of its long-stay visa options and Malaysia has made it financially unattractive to get residency there under its My Second Home program (a moot point anyway for two years while it was closed).